setlog/go-mongo-atlas/README.md

 _Normally you would not want to `panic` in case of an error, but return an HTTP error code in the response.
 However, we want to keep it simple for now._

 Do not forget to close a copy of your session.
-MongoDB Atlas considers sessions as a resource and like every database server has a limit of opened connections.
+MongoDB Atlas considers sessions as a resource and like every database server has a limit for the amount of opened connections.

 We are ready to test our endpoints!